 Trauma Therapy at Castle Craig Hospital is undertaken by experienced, qualified trauma therapists.
 There is a trauma group in which participants learn ways of dealing with the psychological and physical effects of the trauma.
 Some patients may require individual trauma therapy.
-The therapies of choice are Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behavioural Therapy.
+The therapies of choice are Eye Movement Desensitisation and Reprocessing (EMDR) and Cognitive Behavioural Therapy (CBT).

 The trauma treatment is holistic and helps the person re-process the trauma so that memories which are being re-experienced are processed into narrative, explicit memory rather than implicit and somatic memory.
 This means that these memories no longer intrude on daily life nor interfere with addiction treatment.